 They’re cleaning up the planet, but also engaging more people with activities to improve health and wellbeing.
 It’s a win for the environment and for people.

 In two years, Plastic Patrol have operated over 200 clean ups, reaching thousands of people and removing over 300 tonnes of rubbish from the natural world.

 They couldn’t find a reliable, centralised and statistically robust tool to gather insight about pollution globally so, they built their own – the Plastic Patrol app.

 Litter picking must be combined with data collection to create lasting, evidence-based change.
-Everything collected on Plastic Patrol clean ups, and by the global community, is documented and categorised in the Plastic Patrol app.
-There are now more than 265,000 pieces of rubbish logged across over 78 countries.
+Therefore, everything collected on Plastic Patrol clean ups, and by the global community, is documented and categorised in the Plastic Patrol app.
+As a result, there are now more than 265,000 pieces of rubbish logged across over 78 countries.